Kaia Gerber, 18, Stuns In Tiny Satin Bra That Barely Covers Her At Paris Fashion Week

 Kaia Gerber’s Paris Fashion Week looks have now reached the point where they’re making individual headlines for each outfit.
 The 18-year-old daughter to Cindy Crawford has mostly nailed her appearances at the prestigious annual event, although a wardrobe malfunction in a fully sheer shirt did see the model expose her chest just yesterday, as The Inquisitr reported.

 Kaia recovered quickly.
-The model’s Valentino wardrobe malfunction was followed by a stand-out appearance for French luxury brand Givenchy, with Daily Mail reporting the appearance as showcasing more than just the high-end designer’s looks: yes, Kaia was debuting a tattoo.
+The model’s Valentino wardrobe malfunction was followed by a stand-out appearance for French luxury brand Givenchy, with Daily Mail reporting the appearance showcased more than just the high-end designer’s looks — Kaia also debuted a tattoo.

 Photos showed Kaia looking nothing short of stunning as she strutted her stuff down the runway.
-The brunette appeared in on-trend designs from Givenchy, with Kaia seen rocking a high-waisted, leather skirt with a sexy slit, plus a tiny and pink satin bra that definitely came as minimal.
+The brunette appeared in on-trend designs from Givenchy, with Kaia seen rocking a high-waisted, leather skirt with a sexy slit, plus a tiny, pink satin bra that was definitely on the minimal side.
 The slinky upper boasted a plunging neckline flaunting the model’s cleavage, although this is Givenchy – it’s never vulgar.
-Kaia looked a total goddess as she modeled the two-piece, with close-up photos showing a Beatles-inspired tattoo on the model’s left shoulder blade.
+Kaia looked a total goddess as she modeled the two-piece ensemble, with closeup photos showing a Beatles-inspired tattoo on the model’s left shoulder blade.

 Kaia’s look was accessorized by duo-toned sandals in black and tan, although there was little else in the way of accessories.
 Then again, this girl needs no flourishes.